 Yet there are other sacred gastronomic traditions in Burgundy that deserve just as much attention.
-Many of them seem to converge at Dijon, the beautiful capital of the former Duchy – a gorgeous town replete with cobbled streets, magical squares and historic churches.
-Locals will eagerly tell you about Dijon gingerbread, or perhaps crème de cassis – made from tiny berries that grow in the Cote de Nuits and mixed with white wine to create that iconic drink.
+Many of them seem to converge at Dijon, the beautiful capital of the former Duchy – a gorgeous town replete with cobbled streets, magical squares, and historic churches.
+On a luxury, Burgundy Wine Tour, locals will eagerly tell you about Dijon gingerbread or crème de cassis – made from tiny berries that grow in the Cote de Nuits and mixed with white wine to create that iconic drink.
 But first and foremost, Dijon is synonymous with mustard.

 It is this relatively simple condiment that has arguably made the town famous worldwide in foodie circles.
-Dijon Mustard is much-loved for its ability both to liven up simple dishes and as an essential ingredient in gastronomic delights such as Beef Wellington, Chicken Alfredo and Salmon en croûte.
-The creation of the modern-day version of Dijon Mustard can be credited to Jean Naigeon, however, the historic precursors to Dijon Mustard actually start with the Romans.
+Dijon Mustard is much-loved for its ability both to liven up simple dishes and as an essential ingredient in gastronomic delights such as Beef Wellington, Chicken Alfredo, and Salmon en croûte.
+The creation of the modern-day version of Dijon Mustard can be credited to Jean Naigeon.
+However, the historical precursors to Dijon Mustard start with the Romans.

-In order to produce mustard you, of course, need mustard seeds – these come in several varieties, including black, brown and yellow/white seeds.
-The plants that produce the seeds are known as Brassica Nigra (black mustard), B.juncea (brown mustard) and B.hirta (yellow mustard) respectively.
-They have been used for thousands of years as an important spice in cooking around the world – the Romans brought mustard seeds to France following their conquest of Gaul.
-Originally used as a type of preservative to enhance the flavor of food that was past its prime, the Romans planted large volumes of mustard plants and soaked the seeds in vinegar before grinding them into a primitive paste.
-This practice did not die out as the Romans lost control of Europe in the 6th century AD; France became the center of mustard making in the late Middle Ages – it was granted exclusive rights to produce mustard in the 1600s.
-In fact, mustard was first popularized in the royal court of King Philip VI in the 14th century – 300 years later, 17th-century recipe books made frequent references to the ‘mustard methodology’, which involved washing the seeds in cold water, before crushing them with a pestle and mortar in a vinegar solution.
+To produce mustard, you, of course, need mustard seeds – these come in several varieties, including black, brown, and yellow/white seeds.
+The plants that produce the seeds are known as Brassica Nigra (black mustard), B.juncea (brown mustard), and B.hirta (yellow mustard), respectively.
+They have been used for thousands of years as an essential spice in cooking around the world – the Romans brought mustard seeds to France following their conquest of Gaul.
+Originally used as a type of preservative to enhance the flavor of food past its prime, the Romans planted large volumes of mustard plants and soaked the seeds in vinegar before grinding them into a primitive paste.
+This practice did not die out as the Romans lost control of Europe in the 6th century AD; France became the center of mustard making in the late Middle Ages – Dijon was granted exclusive rights to produce mustard in the 1600s.
+Mustard was first popularized in the royal court of King Philip VI in the 14th century – 300 years later, 17th-century recipe books made frequent references to the ‘mustard methodology,’ which involved washing the seeds in cold water before crushing them with a pestle and mortar in a vinegar solution.
 Mustard, or at least a version of it, has been with us for a long time.

-However, it is the aforementioned Jean Naigeon who was responsible for pioneering Dijon Mustard’s unique recipe.
+However, it is the aforementioned Jean Naigeon, who was responsible for pioneering Dijon Mustard’s unique recipe.
 In the 19th century, Jean Naigeon of Dijon decided to change the formulae, although the change was relatively simple and uncontroversial at the time.
-He modified the standard recipe by replacing vinegar with Verjus or verjuice, which is made from unfermented must, as opposed to vinegar which is made from fermented fruit.
+He modified the standard recipe by replacing vinegar with Verjus or verjuice, which is made from unfermented must, instead of vinegar, which is made from fermented fruit.
 This transformed the flavor profile of Dijon Mustard, as Verjus is less acidic than vinegar, creating a smoother, finer taste.